25th Infantry Regiment (United States): Philippine–American War

 In 1899 the 25th returned from Cuba to posts in the southern Rockies.
-Late in the year they shipped out to the Philippine Islands to participate in operations against the Philippine nationalist movement of Emilio Aguinaldo.
+Late in the year they shipped out to the Philippine Islands under the command of Colonel Andrew S. Burt to participate in operations against the Philippine nationalist movement of Emilio Aguinaldo.
 They returned to the U.S. in 1902.

 Brownsville Affair

 In 1906 a company of 167 soldiers of the 25th Infantry was dishonorably discharged without a trial on grounds of having shot at whites in Brownsville, Texas.
 In 1972 the accused were found to be innocent of the charges and the 1906 order was reversed.

 The Forest Fires of 1910

 In the summer of 1910, the newly created United States Forest Service was fighting hundreds of fires across northern Idaho, Western Montana and eastern Washington.
 Drought conditions, high winds, high temperatures and lightning had created hundreds of forest fires.
 Dispatched by the Army to assist in the firefighting efforts, members of Company G, 25th Infantry Regiment, stationed at Fort George Wright in Spokane, Washington were sent to Avery, Idaho.
 Arriving on 17 August 1910, the soldiers worked on the fire threatening the town over the next four days.
 On 21 August the forest fire, pushed by strong winds and joining other fires, forced the evacuation of Avery, and the Soldiers of the 25th Infantry Regiment were instrumental in the safe evacuation of hundreds of townsfolk.
 By the time the fire ended a few days later, over three million acres had been burned.
 After the fire the soldiers assisted with the cleanup and in the search and recovery of the many that were killed during the fire.

 In the PBS documentary titled "The Big Burn", historians credit the Buffalo Soldiers with saving the town of Avery by building a "back" fire that collided and then consumed the "front" fire until there was no fire.
 Their "wit" saved the town from utter destruction.